-You can filter the Inventory Items list to focus on the inventory you want to examine.
+You can filter the Inventory Items list in the Analysis Workbench to focus on the inventory you want to examine.
 The following sections describe the filtering methods:

-Filtering Inventory by Name

-- Filtering by Publication Status - Performing an Advanced Inventory Search
+- Filtering Inventory by Name in the Analysis Workbench - Filtering by Publication Status in the Analysis Workbench - Performing an Advanced Inventory Search in the Analysis Workbench

-Note - Results from an inventory search (using one or more of these filtering methods) and the results of an inventory search based on associated codebase files are mutually exclusive and will overwrite each other in the Inventory Items pane.
+Note • Results from an inventory search (using one or more of these filtering methods) and the results of an inventory search based on associated codebase files are mutually exclusive and will overwrite each other in the Inventory Items pane.
 (For more information about inventory searches based on an inventory's associated codebase files, see Showing Inventory Associated with Files Selected in the Codebase List.)

-Filtering Inventory by Name
+Filtering Inventory by Name in the Analysis Workbench

-You can filter the inventory by an inventory name or a string within the name.
+You can filter the inventory in the Analysis Workbench by an inventory name or a string within the name.

-Note • The name filter you define is automatically copied to the Advanced Inventory Search feature should you use this feature (see Performing an Advanced Inventory Search).
+Note • The name filter you define is automatically copied to the Advanced Inventory Search feature should you use this feature (see Performing an Advanced Inventory Search in the Analysis Workbench).
 Likewise, if you enter a name filter when using the Advanced Inventory Search feature, it is copied to the name-filter field on the Inventory Items pane.
 This behavior enables you to keep the name filter persistent.
 In either location, the filter can be removed or replaced as needed.